How Does 4WD Outperform All Wheel Drive

 Fuel-Efficient & Low-Range Transfer Case

-Another key difference between AWD and 4WD is that 4WD lets you select between 2WD and 4WD and usually has a low-range transfer case.
+Another critical difference between AWD and 4WD is that 4WD lets you select between 2WD and 4WD and usually has a low-range transfer case.
 AWD is always in 4WD mode, and some models may not have a hi/low selectable transfer case.

 AWD is also less fuel-efficient than 4WD, as you can’t switch to 2WD when driving around town.
 Locking differentials is the only way to get 100% power to all four wheels in both AWD and 4WD vehicles.